On a Sunday evening in March, the Dutch prime minister told us to “stay at home”, and from that moment on, it has seemed like home is all there is.

 I didn’t know that within a few weeks, the opposite would happen: it would start to feel unnatural to come near, too close, to anyone.
 Not maintaining physical distance would become a cause of discomfort.

 New houses are like new shoes.
 You have to break them in, wear them until they’re no longer stiff and shiny; until they fit like they were made for your feet.
 Then home feels like home.
-We seemed to be off to a great start, because on our first Sunday, after I had gone to the store, we had unpacked the last of the boxes, and my parents returned our children, that schools and daycare centres wouldn’t open the next morning: for the time being, we would all be staying, as much as possible, at home.
+We seemed to be off to a great start, because on our first Sunday, after I had gone to the store, we had unpacked the last of the boxes, and my parents returned our children, the prime minister announced that schools and daycare centres wouldn’t open the next morning: for the time being, we would all be staying, as much as possible, at home.

 But since then, despite so many hours and days in our new house, I haven’t quite managed to settle in and feel at home.
 Or at least, I didn’t feel what I had always assumed – subconsciously, probably naively – that “feeling at home” would feel like: a kind of effortlessness, taken for granted, a sense of being free and sheltered at the same time.